 But even right or proportionate anger is unhelpful in so far as it is anger, which is both painful and harmful, and harmful because it involves a loss of perspective and judgment.
 Here’s an example.
 Anger, and especially rage, strengthens correspondence bias, that is, the tendency to attribute observed behaviors to dispositional (or personality-related) factors rather than situational factors.
 For instance, if I forget to do the dishes, I am under the impression that this is because I have been busy and suddenly felt very tired (situational factors); but if Emma forgets to do the dishes, I am under the impression that this is because she is lazy or irresponsible or maybe even vindictive (dispositional factors).

 More fundamentally, anger reinforces the illusion that people exercise a high degree of free will, whereas in actual fact most of a person’s actions and the brain activity that they correspond to are determined by past events and the cumulative effects of those past events on that person’s patterns of thinking and behaving.
 Emma is Emma because she is Emma, and, at least in the short-term, there is precious little that she can do about that.
 It follows that the only person who can truly deserve our anger is the one who acted freely, that is, the one who spited us freely and therefore probably rightly!
-Anger is a vicious circle: it arises from poor perspective and makes it much poorer still.
+As I argue in my new book, Heaven and Hell: The Psychology of the Emotions, anger is a vicious circle: it arises from poor perspective and makes it poorer still.